thedude42/packstack-multinode-vagrant/README.md

 In VirtualBox on the "controller" node, select _settings_ and go to the _networking_ settings, and on the first network adapter settings open _port forwarding_.
 Forward some memorble port from the host address 127.0.0.1 to port 80 on the guest.
 At this point you should be able to access Horizon by the URL http://localhost:<memorable port>/dashboard.

-## NOTE:
+### NOTE:
-# the following hasn't been tested but probably works to create the objects.
-# There are no cretions of provider router:external networks in the following
+#### The following hasn't been tested but probably works to create the objects.
+There are no cretions of provider router:external networks in the following

 ### Cloud Admin - Create Projects (dev,tst,ops)